drewcrawford/wwdc-notes/24/What’s new in SwiftData.md

 }
 ```

+Use `@Previewable` macro to improve queries.

 ### Create a preview query using @Previewable - 8:50
 ```swift
 // Insert code snippet.
 ```

+Create a query right in the preview declaration, and then we pass in the model values from there?
+# Optimize queries

 ### Create a predicate to find a Trip based on search text - 9:55
 ```swift